Code: ZTMBDAY2026 | Ends in 👇

 Impress recruiters by bulking up your portfolio with these 3 cybersecurity practice projects.
 Build a backdoor, a keylogger, and a portscanner in Python (code provided!).

-The 5-Step Process To Ethical Hacking preview
+Beginner's Guide To The Ethical Hacking Process preview

 Learn the step-by-step process that ethical hackers use to test system security, along with how you can learn to do this for yourself, or as a career!